-Want to calculate your customers lifetime value?
+Want to calculate customer lifetime value?
 Use the calculator below:

 Customer Lifetime Value Calculator